stemcell treatment liver disease arman

 • Stop Fatigue.
 Jaundice.
 Constant Itching.

-• Increases rate of apoptosis (a paracrine mechanism )
+• Increases the rate of apoptosis (a paracrine mechanism )

 Hepatocyte Cells to Reverse Liver Scarring

-With recent advancements in regenerative medicine for failed kidney, heart attacks, and diabetic nephropathy, there is finally an effective alternative liver regeneration treatment to repair fatty liver & chronic liver disease using targeted protocol of liver cells and growth factors.
-Liver stem cell therapy can help reduce inflammation and liver fibrosis through the paracrine regeneration and immunomodulation functions on liver cells & CD4+ T cells.
-These combined effects are expected to play a favorable role in the restoration of liver homeostasis.
-Chronic parkinsonism is also known to be associated with liver cirrhosis.[4]
+With recent advancements in regenerative medicine for failed kidneys, heart attacks, and diabetic nephropathy, there is finally an effective alternative liver regeneration treatment to repair fatty liver & chronic liver disease using a targeted protocol of liver cells and growth factors.
+Liver stem cell therapy can help reduce inflammation and liver fibrosis through paracrine regeneration and immunomodulation functions on liver cells & CD4+ T cells.
+These combined effects are expected to favorably restore liver homeostasis.
+Chronic Parkinsonism is also known to be associated with liver cirrhosis.[4]

 Can stem cells cure liver cirrhosis?

 bangkok-cell-therapy-kidney-hepatocytes-cirrhosis-treatment-pricesThe liver is generally made up of cells called hepatocytes [5].
-The enhanced liver cells are capable of replicating so that new hepatocytes will be replacing old hepatocytes naturally after 200 to 300 days of use.
-If a patient’s liver is severely damaged, the natural replicating process cannot be completed by the hepatocytes.
+The enhanced liver cells can replicate, such that new hepatocytes replace old hepatocytes naturally after 200 to 300 days of use.
+If a patient’s liver is severely damaged, hepatocytes cannot undergo normal replication.
 This is where oval cells come to the rescue.
-It is believed that oval cells are also capable of producing new hepatocytes should the need arise.
-Combo treatment for Liver failure is done as an outpatient procedure and looks to introduce therapeutic levels of hepatocytes liver cells or Hepatic oval cells use the paracrine mechanism to initiate in the healing of damaged tissues and cells forcefully.[6]
+It is believed that oval cells can also produce new hepatocytes if needed.
+Combo treatment for Liver failure is done as an outpatient procedure.
+It looks to introduce therapeutic levels of hepatocytes, liver cells, or Hepatic oval cells using the paracrine mechanism to initiate the healing of damaged tissues and cells forcefully.[6]

-Combination MSC+ Hepatic Cell treatment protocol can also be done by using expanded Adult multipotent stem cells and hepatic growth factors.
-Multipotent stem cells are capable of differentiating into different kinds of cells, including hepatocytes (liver cells).[7]
+A combination UC-MSC+ Hepatic Cell treatment protocol can expand adult multipotent stem cells and hepatic growth factors.
+Multipotent stem cells can differentiate into different kinds of cells, including hepatocytes (liver cells).[7]

 Oval Cell Therapy for Liver Cirrhosis Stages

-Computed Tomography Angiography or CTA is often used for delivery of stem cells to an exact method of hepatocytes or oval cell delivery using a catheter.
+Computed Tomography Angiography, or CTA, is often used to deliver stem cells using an exact method of hepatocyte or oval cell delivery using a catheter.
 The femoral catheter used can be

 treatment-Cirrhosis-stem-cells-therapy

-guided to appropriate areas of damage [8].
-The damaged tissues/livers being treated requires about 60-90 minutes in total per treatment stage over 2-3 weeks in total.
+guided to the appropriate areas of damage [8].
+The damaged tissues/livers being treated require multiple treatment steps over two weeks.

 Severe cases may require multiple stages to stabilize liver function.
-Amounts of enhanced MSC+ Hepatocyte cells vary per treatment stage.
-Liver regeneration therapy uses a combination of hepatocyte cells, biliary epithelial cells, and liver progenitor cells.
-Expanded exogenous liver cells are delivered through the combination of IV Drips (Intravenous), Direct infusion, or Intrathecal delivery.
+The number of enhanced UC-MSC+ Hepatocyte cells varies across treatment stages.
+Liver regeneration therapy combines hepatocyte cells, biliary epithelial cells, and liver progenitor cells.

-Due to the varying degrees of existing liver damage and the current stage, all potential patients must provide recent medical documents and liver radiology scans for review. aims to offer a less invasive alternative.
-Isolated and enhanced liver stem cells will be administered intravenously where they get transported through the blood into the liver to begin reduction of severe systemic and liver inflammation thereby, restoring the liver health.
+Given the varying degrees of existing liver damage and the current stage, all potential patients must provide recent medical records and liver imaging scans for review.
+It aims to offer a less invasive alternative.
+Isolated and enhanced liver stem cells will be administered via intravenous (IV) intrahepatic, intrasplenic, intraperitoneal, or portal vein injections (PVI), transported via the bloodstream to the liver, thereby reducing severe systemic and liver inflammation and restoring liver health.

 Who is the right candidate for stem cell therapy for liver cirrhosis?

-The Regeneration Center treatment for liver cirrhosis, hepatic fibrosis, or chronic liver Disease with stem cells is an outpatient procedure that will require 12-15 days in Bangkok.
-Upon approval for therapy, a detailed medical plan will be provided and will include specifics regarding the medical treatment, exact length of stay needed along with the total expenses for the treatment.
-To learn more about a Treatment for Fatty Liver, Liver Cirrhosis, or chronic liver disease with stem cells, please contact us today.
+The Regeneration Center treatment for liver cirrhosis, hepatic fibrosis, or chronic liver disease with stem cells is an outpatient procedure that requires two weeks in Bangkok.
+Upon completion of treatment, a detailed medical plan will be provided, including details on the treatment, the required length of stay, and the total expenses.
+To learn more about treating fatty liver, liver cirrhosis, or chronic liver disease with stem cells, please contact us today.

 Published Clinical Citations